Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Results

 \subsubsection{Training with Multiple Trajectories}

-After assessing the ability of conditional NF to accurately infer states from a single SIR trajectory, we study the ability of the system to work with multiple trajectories using the data set shown in Figure~\ref{fig:sir_multiple_traj_ds}.
+After assessing the ability of conditional NF to accurately infer states from a single SIR trajectory, we study the ability of the system to work with multiple trajectories using the dataset shown in Figure~\ref{fig:sir_multiple_traj_ds}.
 The data set shows noisy susceptible, infected, recovered populations as a proportion of the total population over time.

 Figure~\ref{fig:multi_traj_state_estimate_2x2} shows the ability of NF in forward and backward state estimation given a noisy context from a single SIR model solution but trained on multiple trajectories.
 We observe that the model is able to accurately predict the next state and correctly identify the singular underlying trajectory for the susceptible and recovered populations despite being trained on multiple trajectories.
 The infected portion of the population is predicted with relatively lower accuracy.
 This is likely due its reduced sensitivity to changes in the underlying system parameters, having a negative effect on the generalization abilities of the proposed approach.
 Finally, Table~\ref{tab:res_sir_multi_traj_l2_split} shows the resulting mean KL divergence for this case.
+In most cases, the Mamba-SSM conditioning operator achieves the lowest KL-divergence, for reasons discussed in Section~\ref{sec:SIR_res}.
+However, in certain cases, transformer-based conditioning with KE loss outperforms, showing the ability of the kinetic loss term to estimate accurate conditional densities in complex systems.